juanfernandes/juanfernandes-uk/src/notes/monthly-notes-february-2022.md

 ---
 layout: "post"
 eleventyExcludeFromCollections: true
-postImage: v1579162295/trianglify.png
-title: 'Monthly Notes: February 2022'
+title: "Monthly Notes: February 2022"
-description: Very short update for this month.
-Mostly personal updates, a lot of articles read and some freelance work
+description: "Very short update for this month.
+Mostly personal updates, a lot of articles read and some freelance work"
 keywords:
   - listening
   - watching
   - personal
   - freelance
   - work
 date: 2022-04-12T00:00:00Z
 tags:
   - monthly-notes
-- notes
 tweetId: "1514222066970599426"
 ---
 Very short update for this month.
 Mostly personal updates, a lot of articles read and some freelance work.
-(Took me a while to get this posted.)
+(Took me a while to get this posted.){.lead}

 ## Freelance
 - Continued work on the redesign and rebuild of the [Arrival Lift Services](https://www.arrival-lifts.co.uk "Arrival Lift Services") website